Skip to main content

 Charcoal wins on flavor.
 A Weber kettle properly used -- chimney-started lump charcoal, indirect setup for larger cuts -- produces more smoke character than any gas grill can.

 Pellets win on set-it-and-forget-it.
-A pellet grill under $500 (Pit Boss, Z Grills) runs unattended for hours.
+A pellet grill in this range (Pit Boss, Z Grills) runs unattended for hours.
 Gas requires your presence while cooking.

 For most households: one gas grill handles 80% of outdoor cooking.
 Add a kettle or pellet grill later if you want to go further.
 Starting with gas and cooking on it consistently builds the foundation that makes adding a second grill worthwhile.